-BALTSPACE is developing and refining tools that help to address integration challenges.
+BALTSPACE developed and refined tools that help to address integration challenges.

-Some tools are already well established and applied in MSP and other similar fields, including for example risk management or institutional and policy analysis.
-Other tools are less well known or may need to be adapted to the specific needs of MSP.
-BALTSPACE is testing and evaluating individual tools and combinations of tools, resulting in practical guidance for their application in the future.
+Some tools had already been well established and applied in MSP and other similar fields, including for example risk management or institutional and policy analysis.
+Other tools were less well known or may need to be adapted to the specific needs of MSP.
+BALTSPACE tested and evaluated individual tools and combinations of tools, resulting in practical guidance for their application in the future.

 Below is a selection of tools that will be included in the assessment:

 The Marxan site selection tool helps to systematically identify possible locations for specific uses or nature conservation.
 It can help to rate the trade-offs associated with the proposed solutions.
 Originally developed to help to optimize a network of Marine Protected Areas, the tool and the extension Marxan with Zones can be applied in spatial decision-making in MSP.
 Marxan is designed to find the most suitable area for set targets while avoiding costs or conflicts caused by other uses or nature protection.
 This enables the planner to compare a range of scenarios for the different and thereby to compare different options for spatial designations..

 Spatial economic benefit analysis tool

 A spatial cost-benefit analysis tool is useful for analysing the distribution of costs and benefits associated with a given set of maritime uses.